danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 After that, this proceeds in the same manner as `apply`, using the list of evaluated `actuals` as the arguments to the call.

+The `interpolate` binding is *not* used during execution, rather it is only ever used when programatically constructing trees.
+For example, it is used by the function `Lang0Node::makeCallOrApply` to know that a "call to the function `interpolate`" should actually be treated like an in-line argument interpolation.
+Relatedly, `call` nodes with `interpolate` are produced by the function `Lang0Node::makeInterpolate`.

 #### `closure` &mdash; `@closure{formals: [formal+], (name: name)?, (yieldDef: name)?,` `statements: [statement*], (yield: expression)?}`